Cooking up curry for the people of Nepal

 “Nepal is facing unimaginable adversity,” Balderstone says.
 “Not just in cities, but in remote areas where health and education are always a huge challenge, let alone in a pandemic.”

-Nepal is now being hit hard by COVID-19, with more than 400,000 people infected and more than 3700 deaths already recorded in the small Himalayan nation.
+The COVID-19 outbreak has hit Nepal hard.
+There have been more than 400,000 people infected and more than 3700 deaths already recorded in the small Himalayan nation.

 “More than 9000 people are being infected every day, in a population not much bigger than ours,” Balderstone says.
 “The people of Nepal, especially the children, need help like never before.
-Lockdowns have stopped critical education, health services and work opportunities for families who were already severely disadvantaged and living in extreme poverty.”
+Lockdowns have stopped education, health services and work opportunities.
+This is hurting families that were already severely disadvantaged and living in extreme poverty.”

 For 20 years, AHF has tackled the toughest challenges to ensure children in the most remote, poorest Himalayan communities can access vital education and health services.